rvsrnvsn/ICML2019/README.md

   - Trained using next-sentence prediction (is next sentence real or generated?)
   - Data: Wikipedia (2.5B words) + BookCorpus (800M words)
     * Trained for ~40 epochs
-+ Big models help a _lot_ (going from 110M to 340M parameters helps eveon on datasets with 3,600 labeled examples)
++ Big models help a _lot_ (going from 110M to 340M parameters helps even on datasets with 3,600 labeled examples)
   - Improvements have not asymptoted!
 + Empirical results from BERT are great, but biggest impact on the field is:
   - With pre-training, bigger == better, without clear limits (so far)